saratkumar17mss040/AcoNews/README.md

 Pagination works only on dev server - json-server.
 Please check out the gif.

+Local demo video link: https://drive.google.com/file/d/1WqUNRTrkZ-VqdxxXzsDbKx6gQwyVqPYf/view?usp=drive_link

 Project Console: https://console.firebase.google.com/project/aconews-19bf5/overview

 Frontend Firebase Hosting URL: https://aconews-19bf5.web.app Backend render aconews service URL: https://aconews-alq9.onrender.com

 A summary of your experience, your victories, and that one time you cried when it didn’t compile (we’ve all been there).

 My experience include working with html, css, js apps building freshworks marketplace apps - jibble, ziwo.
 I also have exposure over react and building rest-api services.
 Mentored a lot of experienced and new people helping them to code and debug issues.
 There was one time when i was trying to fix some jsx syntax, it kept on giving errors. finally, i figured out the issue.
 Most often, checking the codeflow and debugging will help.
 Even after that not able to resolve, take a break and comeback. we will be able to resolve it.
 If not, ask for help from peers.
 Apply the learning...